Compare Strings in Golang: 8 Methods and When to Use Them

 Anyway, if you do want to use it, or if you want to see how it works to refactor some old code, the general idea is that this function performs case-sensitive comparison.
 But instead of returning a true/false result, it returns zero if they are equal or the lexicographically (dictionary) comparison of the two strings.

-Therefore, it is similar to running the equality operator (with “different than”), and if strings are different, running the inequality operator.
+Therefore, it is similar to running the equality operator (with “different than”), and if the strings are different, running the inequality operator.
 Here are the possible return values for strings.Compare( stringA, stringB ):

 - if stringA == stringB, return 0